What To Do In The Morning In Taipei

 Please note that the indoor area of the Sun Yat-Sen Memorial Hall is currently under major renovation and will be finished by 2026.
 The outdoor area is open 24 hours.

-A favorite spot for early risers, this memorial comes alive in the morning with people walking, jogging, and groups of locals practicing folk dancing and tai chi.
+A favorite spot for early risers, this place comes alive in the morning with people walking, jogging, and groups of locals practicing folk dancing and tai chi.

 MRT Station: Sun Yat-Sen Memorial Hall BL17 of the Blue Line.